TERMS AND CONDITIONS

 28.1 Written notices from iZettle to the User will be in English and sent by email to the email address specified by the User or through the Application.
 A notice that has been sent to the User in this manner shall be deemed to have been received by the User no later than the following day.

-29.1 The User shall not transfer any rights or obligations in connection with the Service or the User’s Account to a third party without iZettle’s written consent. iZettle has the right to fully or partially transfer iZettle’s rights under the Agreement to another party without the consent of the User.
+29.1 The User shall not transfer any rights or obligations in connection with the Service or the User’s Account to a third party without iZettle’s written consent. iZettle has the right to fully or partially transfer iZettle’s rights under this Agreement to another party without the consent of the User.

 30. Additions and amendments